DappDevs/presentations/intro.md

 ???

-(Chapter Host)

-**What is DappDevs?**
+(Chapter Host) **What is DappDevs?**

-Our focus is on building an autonomous learning community that enables members to learn and teach each other about building blockchain applications, primarily within the Ethereum ecosystem, the most well supported blockchain app framework.
+*Our focus*:
+* Building an autonomous learning community
+* Members learn and teach each other about decentralized applications
+* Using Ethereum ecosystem

-We support an open and friendly environment within our community.
+* Open and friendly environment
-It’s your platform for asking questions, sharing information, and giving feedback.
-Everyone comes with unique experiences, opinions, and perspectives that make the community as a whole even more valuable.

-Passionate community builders interested in running their own DappDevs community can do so as long as they follow the community guidelines.
+*Your platform to*:
+* Ask questions
+* Share information
+* Give feedback

+*Community builders: interested in your own DappDevs community?*
+* Follow the community guidelines
+* We help with setup
-We will help them setup their local chapter and provide resources / guidance where we can.
+* We provide resources and guidance

-We currently have chapters established in New Haven, Hartford, and Stamford.
+* Current chapters: New Haven, Hartford, Stamford

 **Next Steps**

-As of right now, we’re running this intro series until early March across our 3 chapters.
+* Intro series until early March
-We would love your support on getting more people like yourselves to attend.
-If you like what see and hear today, please share!
+* Please share this group!

-From there, we will run our first workshop in late March.
+* First workshop in late March.
-Stay tuned on updates for this event on our Meetup Page and Slack, both of which you can find on our website, [dappdevs.org](dappdevs.org).
+* Updates for this event on our Meetup Page and Slack, [dappdevs.org](dappdevs.org).

 ---